TirupMehta/url-alias-extention/README.md

 ## Developer

-Developed by (Tirup Mehta(https://github.com/TirupMehta)).
+Developed by [Tirup Mehta](https://github.com/[TirupMehta]).
 Crafted for those who value speed and simplicity in their daily workflow.

 ## Contributing